 The Division of Planning may approve site plans for a zoning compliance permit, after which the Division of Building Inspection may issue permits for the construction of a Group Residential Project on a lot of five (5) acres or less; provided the proposed Project meets the requirements set forth under Section 9-6.
-The Planning Commission shall review For all other Group Residential Projects on lots of more than five (5) acres, a final development plan shall be filed with the Division of Planning in compliance with the procedures and requirements of Article 21. within ninety (90) days of their filing with the Division of Planning, unless the applicant agrees to a longer period.
-Projects of five (5) acres or less may also submit a final development plan in order to establish the accessory uses listed in Section 9-3 above. be submitted to the Commission.
-Regardless of the size, the Commission may only approve those Projects which meet the requirements of Section 9-6.
-The following procedure shall be followed for approval of Group Residential Projects which require a final development plan by the Commission:
+For all other Group Residential Projects on lots of more than five (5) acres, a final development plan shall be filed with the Division of Planning in compliance with the procedures and requirements of Article 21.
+Projects of five (5) acres or less may also submit a final development plan in order to establish the accessory uses listed in Section 9-3 above.
+The following procedure shall be followed for approval of Group Residential Projects which require a final development plan:

 - (a) Development Plan Required.
-The Commission shall require a A final development plan for all group residential projects on a lot of five (5) acres or more shall be required and containing the information as required by Article 21; and, in addition, specifying the number and type of dwelling units for each building and use of other structures.
-The Commission shall review the plan for provision of safe, convenient, efficient and harmonious groupings of buildings in relation to their intended use; transportation and utilities in relation to the buildings served and general circulation needs; open space in relation to needs of the occupants; and for conformance to any other necessary requirements.
-The Project shall be planned to properly blend with all surrounding property. - (b) Public Hearing Required.
-The Commission shall advertise and hold a public hearing before proceeding to postpone, approve, conditionally approve or disapprove the plan for a Group Residential Project.
-Amendments to the plan shall follow the same procedure as provided in Section 21-7. - (b) (c) Certification of Approval.
-The certification of approval for a Group Residential Project development plan shall be as provided in Section 21-4(f). - (c) (d) Permits Required.
+A final development plan for all group residential projects on a lot of five (5) acres or more shall be required and contain the information as required by Article 21; and, in addition, specifying the number and type of dwelling units for each building and use of other structures. - (b) Certification of Approval.
+The certification of approval for a Group Residential Project development plan shall be as provided in Section 21-4(f). - (c) Permits Required.
 After certification by the Secretary of the Commission, the Divisions of Planning and Building Inspection may issue permits in conformance with the approved plan upon receipt of a certified copy of the plan.